gher-uliege/drifter-raspberry-pi/README.md

 push!(LOAD_PATH, joinpath(ENV["HOME"],"drifter-raspberry-pi"))
 ```

-Install other software: pigpiod is a daemon for controling the general purpose I/O pins (GPIO)
+Install other software: pigpiod is a daemon for controling the general purpose I/O pins (GPIO).
+We also set the timezone to UTC.

 ```bash
 sudo apt-get install minicom p7zip-full git emacs-nox pigpiod